nervosnetwork/ckb/docs/quick-start.md

 ckb run
 ```

 It will start a node using the default configurations and store files in `data/dev` in current directory.
+If you want to customize the configurations, see how to [configure CKB](configure.md).

 ## Use RPC